 |Input Sensitivity||1.8 V RMS||40 W, 8 Ω|

-The Modulus-86 is one of the best semiconductor-based amplifier I have ever designed, both in terms of measured performance and in terms of sound quality.
-The performance level in the Modulus-86 is obtained by the Neurochrome Modulus error-correcting architecture, meticulous attention to detail during the circuit design process, and, equally important, careful PCB layout.
+The Modulus-86 is one of the best power amplifiers I have ever designed, both in terms of measured performance and in terms of sound quality.
+The performance level of the Modulus-86 is obtained by the Neurochrome Modulus error-correcting architecture, meticulous attention to detail during the circuit design process, and, equally important, careful PCB layout.

 The block diagram for the Modulus-86 is shown below.

-The Modulus-86 has a gain of +20 dB (10×).
+The Modulus-86 has a gain of +20 dB (10×), which is the lowest gain supported by this circuit.
 This value was chosen to ensure a good gain structure in the end application.
-Should a higher gain be needed, it can easily be modified for +26 dB (20×) at a minimal reduction in THD performance.
-Should a lower gain be desired for further optimization of the system gain structure, the Modulus-86 circuit supports the use of the THAT1203 and THAT1206 for a total amplifier gain of +17 dB (7x) and +14 dB (5x), respectively.
+Should a higher gain be needed, it can easily be modified for higher values by adding a resistor.
+The gain can be increased (within reason) without impacting any of the other performance parameters of the amp.

 For the measurements below, the Modulus-86 was operating from a ±30 V power supply.
-Click on any of the graphs below for a larger view.
 The graph below shows the THD+N vs output power for 8 Ω load.
 The amplifier delivers 40 W at the onset of clipping.
-Note that the sharp jumps (aside from when the amplifier clips) are caused by range switching in the APx525.
+Note that the sharp jump at 12-15 W is caused by range switching in the APx555B.
 The THD+N vs output power plots mostly show the THD+N floor of the measurement system.

 Repeating the measurement with a 4 Ω load reveals: